mconfalonieri/external-dns-hetzner-webhook/README.md

 of DNS records to an external DNS provider such as this one.
 This webhook allows you to manage your Hetzner domains inside your kubernetes cluster.

-⚠️ If you are upgrading to 0.7.x from 0.6.x read the [Upgrading from previous versions](#upgrading-from-previous-versions) section.
+ℹ️ If you are upgrading to 0.7.x from 0.6.x read the [Upgrading from previous versions](#upgrading-from-previous-versions) section.

 ## Requirements